gbeckers/Darr/docs/index.rst

 and the easy use of metadata.

-Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored.
+Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored (`see example array <https://github.com/gbeckers/Darr/tree/master/examplearrays/arrays/array_float64.darr>`__).
 It is trivially easy to share your data with others or with yourself when working in different computing environments because it always contains clear documentation, including code to read it.
 Does your colleague want to try out an interesting algorithm in R or Matlab on your array data?
 No need to export anything or to provide elaborate explanation.
 A copy-paste of a few lines of code from the documentation stored with the data is sufficient.
 No dependence on complicated formats or specialized libraries.
 Self-documentation and code examples are automatically updated as you change your arrays when working with them.
 See this `tutorial <https://darr.readthedocs.io/en/latest/tutorial.html>`__ for a brief introduction.